godatadriven/godatadriven-blog/content/kerberos_kdc_install.md

 - **Tickets** are issued by the authentication server.
 Clients present tickets to the application server to demonstrate the authenticity of their identity.
 Each ticket has an expiration and a renewal time.
 The Kerberos server has no control over the issued tickets, so even if we prevent a user from obtaining a ticket, if the user has already a valid ticket, he/she can use this to contact the service (until the ticket expires).
 - **Keytabs** stores long-term keys for one or more principals.

-To undestand the Kerberos terminology better, you can read the <a href="http://www.zeroshell.org/kerberos/Kerberos-definitions/" target="_blank">Kerberos Authentication Protocol</a> site.
+To understand the Kerberos terminology better, you can read the <a href="http://www.zeroshell.org/kerberos/Kerberos-definitions/" target="_blank">Kerberos Authentication Protocol</a> site.

 A Kerberos server, usually called **Key Distribution Center (KDC)** resides on one physical host, but logically has multiple components incorporated: